gumaerc-testorg/cms.610-spring-2006/content/pages/related-resources.md

 Richtel, Matt.
 "A New Reality In Video Games: Advertisements." _New York Times_, April 11, 2005.

-[The Matrix Online](http://www.nytimes.com/glogin?URI=http://gk.nytimes.com/mem/gatekeeper.html&OQ=_rQ3D1Q26URIQ3DhttpQ3AQ2FQ2Fwww.nytimes.comQ2F2005Q2F04Q2F25Q2FtechnologyQ2F25matrix.htmlQ26OQ51Q3D_rQ513D1Q5126thQ5126emcQ513DthQ26OPQ3D671979a5Q512FQ513AQ5151lTQ513Ap8GQ513EQ516088iIQ513AIKKfQ513AKQ5122Q513AIfQ513AilGdo8,8(6Q513AIf)Q515CiQ5160Q517ENQ5125di),&OP=26a61bf4Q2FYlABYnLGAWtdYQ5EGqWoonQ23Yo_RGAQ5EGAtYQ5CWGA!AAoA_HQ5EGq) - "The Matrix Online, from Warner Brothers Interactive Entertainment, is one of the boldest efforts yet to appeal to hardcore players like Ms. Carkner as well as to a wider audience.
+The Matrix Online - "The Matrix Online, from Warner Brothers Interactive Entertainment, is one of the boldest efforts yet to appeal to hardcore players like Ms. Carkner as well as to a wider audience.
 Massively multiplayer games, which are considered mainstream entertainment in Taiwan and South Korea, still represent a small fraction of the United States video game business.
 Unlike traditional video games, which have their roots in arcades, these games have more in common with role-playing pastimes like Dungeon & Dragons.
 "We certainly could be the kind of game that expands the market," said Jason Hall, senior vice president for Warner Brothers Interactive Entertainment, which co-publishes The Matrix with the Sega Corporation."

 Levine, Robert.
 "Technology; The Matrix Ever-Loaded: Online Game for the Committed." _New York Times_, April 25, 2005.